jinghuazhao/PW-pipeline/README.md

 DEPICT   |         |       |        |   x
 DEPICT*  |   x     |   x   |  x     |   x

-\* The common database to all software is derived from [a databased from DEPICT website](https://data.broadinstitute.org/mpg/depict/depict_download/reconstituted_genesets/GPL570-GPL96-GPL1261-GPL1355TermGeneZScores-MGI_MF_CC_RT_IW_BP_KEGG_z_z.txt.gz).
+\* The common database to all software is derived from [a database from DEPICT website](https://data.broadinstitute.org/mpg/depict/depict_download/reconstituted_genesets/GPL570-GPL96-GPL1261-GPL1355TermGeneZScores-MGI_MF_CC_RT_IW_BP_KEGG_z_z.txt.gz).

 1. **MAGENTA**.
 The six databases (.db) contain a total of 10,327 entries were distributed with the MATLAB implementation: